Generalized range of slow random walks on trees: Introduction

 $(x_i,i \leq |x|)$ being the sequence of vertices of the unique path from the root (excluded) to vertex $x$ and $\mathcal{L}_x^n$ is the usual local time of the walk at $x$ before the instant $n$.
-As we may see $\Ran_n(g_n,\mathbf{f}^n)$ is quite general and can not be treated in this form at once for any of these functions $g_n$ and $\mathbf{f}^n$ so additional assumptions (involving $\mathbf{f}^n$, $g_n$ and distribution $\bP$) will be introduced in Section \ref{sec1.2}. \\ The aim of studying this extended range is twofold, first it allows to understand the interactions between trajectories of the main process $\mathbb{X}$ and of the underlying branching potential $\mathbb{V}$, second we develop a general tool allowing to treat many examples (for chosen $\mathbf{f}^n$ and $g_n$).
-Note, for example, that if we take for any $n$, trivial $\mathbf{f}^{n}=1$ and for any $u$, $g_n(u)= \un_{\{u \geq 1\}} $ then we get the regular range (treated in \cite{AndChen}), and if $g_n(u)= \un_{\{u \geq n^b\}}$ with $0<b<1$ we get the heavy-range (see \cite{AndDiel3} and \cite{Chen20}). \\ The presentation of the results is divided into two subsections, in the first one below we detail and comment particular examples showing a large variety of behaviors for different $\mathbf{f}^n$ and $g_n$.
-In a second subsection we present a general result including all previous examples, its statement will need additional technical assumptions.
+As we may see, $\Ran_n(g_n,\mathbf{f}^n)$ is quite general and can not be treated in this form, at once for every of these functions $g_n$ and $\mathbf{f}^n$, so additional assumptions (involving $\mathbf{f}^n$, $g_n$ and distribution $\bP$) will be introduced in Section \ref{sec1.2}. \\ The aim of studying this extended range is twofold, first it allows to understand the interactions between the trajectories of the main process $\mathbb{X}$ and of the underlying branching potential $\mathbb{V}$, second we develop a general tool allowing to treat many examples (for chosen $\mathbf{f}^n$ and $g_n$).
+Note that if we take, for example, $f^{n,k}=1$ and $g_n=\un_{[1,\infty)}$ for any integer $n$ and $k$, then we get the regular range (treated in \cite{AndChen}), and if $g_n= \un_{[n^b,\infty)}$ with $0<b<1$, then we get the heavy range (see \cite{AndDiel3} and \cite{Chen22}). \\ The presentation of the results is divided into three subsections.
+In the first one below, we detail and comment particular examples showing a large variety of behaviors for the range for different $\mathbf{f}^n$ and $g_n$.
+In a second subsection, we present an informal statement of the general result, the aim of which is to give the main ideas without introducing too much technical material.
+Finally, in the last section, we introduce assumptions which leads to the full statement of the main theorem.